CouncilDataProject/speakerbox/paper/paper.md

 # Summary

+Speaker identification models are used heavily in fields which produce or use audio recordings or transcripts in the course of their work (journalism, qualitative research, law, etc.).
+To address current difficulties in training fine-tuned speaker identification models, we propose Speakerbox: a framework for few-shot fine-tuning of an audio transformer.
+Specifically, Speakerbox is built with the goal of making multi-recording, multi-speaker identification model training as simple as possible while still training an accurate, useful model for application.
+Speakerbox works by ensuring data are properly stratified by speaker and held-out by recording during fine-tuning of a pretrained Wav2Vec2 Transformer on a small number of audio and label pairs.

 # Statement of Need

 Speaker annotated transcripts from audio recordings is an increasingly important applied research problem in natural language processing.
 For example, speaker annotated audio and transcript data has previously been used to create comprehensive analyses of conversation dynamics [@jacobi_justice_2017;@morris_reexamining_2001;@osborn_speaking_2010;@miller_effect_2022;@maltzman_politics_1996;@slapin_sound_2020].
 However, multi-speaker audio classification models for the purpose of speaker identification can be cumbersome and expensive to train and unweldy to apply.
-Speaker diarization, "the unsupervised identification of each speaker within an audio stream and the intervals during which each speaker is active" [@SpeakerDia2012], is a useful method in certain applications and while there are free and open tools available for speaker diarization [@Bredin2020;@Bredin2021], in many cases, unsupervised methods do not adequately meet the needs of researchers.
+Speaker diarization, "the unsupervised identification of each speaker within an audio stream and the intervals during which each speaker is active" [@SpeakerDia2012], is a useful method in certain applications and while there are free and open tools available for speaker diarization [@Bredin2020;@Bredin2021], in many cases, unsupervised methods which may inconsistently label speakers across different recordings do not adequately meet the needs of researchers.

-Speakerbox is built with the goal of making multi-recording, multi-speaker identification model training as simple as possible while still attempting to help train an accurate, useful model for application.
-To this end Speakerbox provides:
+Speakerbox is built with the goal of making multi-recording, multi-speaker  identification model training as simple as possible while still attempting to help train an accurate, useful model for application (e.g. a set of recordings where each recording has some subset of a set of speakers).

+To this end Speakerbox provides functionality to:

-1. Functions to create annotation sets and functions to import annotations.
+1. create or import annotation sets.
-2. A function to prepare an audio dataset into train, test, and validation subsets.
+2. prepare an audio dataset into stratified and held-out, train, test, and validation subsets.
-3. A function to train and evaluate a transformer model.
+3. fine-tune and evaluate a transformer.
-4. A function to apply a trained model to a new audio file.
+4. apply a transformer to an audio file.

 ## Related Work